1.0 Amendments to this Agreement

 20.7 Caching.
 The Customer further acknowledge that any Customer Content, materials or information that the Customer may access through the Services may be subject to “caching” or other policies and procedures at intermediate locations on the Internet.

-21.2 If UNISERVE receives a complaint relating to use of the Services by the Customer or through the Customer’s Account, the Customer acknowledges that UNISERVE may investigate the complaint, restrict, suspend or terminate any Accounts or Services involved, or, remove any Customer Content, information or materials from its servers, provided always that any requirement for Notice is duly complied with in accordance with Paragraph 24.6 below.
+21.2 If UNISERVE receives a complaint concerning use of the Services by the Customer or through the Customer’s Account, the Customer acknowledges that UNISERVE may investigate the complaint, restrict, suspend or terminate any Accounts or Services involved, or, remove any Customer Content, information or materials from its servers, provided always that any requirement for Notice is duly complied with in accordance with Paragraph 24.6 below.
+Uniserve has the sole discretion to determine the manner of carrying out any investigation and to reach any conclusions made as a result of the investigation.

 22.1 Acknowledgement of Risk.
 The Customer acknowledges that all use of the contemplated Services is at the Customer’s own risk, subject only to the express qualification of that risk contained in this Agreement and the relevant documents incorporated by reference.